Martturi/CV_master/README.md

 Master branch auto-deploys to <a href="http://cv-master.herokuapp.com">cv-master.herokuapp.com</a>

 ##  Heroku setup

-Heroku should be provisioned with a postgres-database, and sets up the tables automatically when deployed to heroku.
+This creates a new Heroku app, adds a database, initializes it, and pushes the app to the repo.
+You need to have the Heroku CLI installed

 ```
 heroku create